trustgrid/docs/content/en/docs/applications/access-policy/index.md

 Each rule has three types of criteria:

+{{< field-def "Include" >}}
-- Include - criteria in this section are logically OR'd together.
+criteria in this section are logically OR'd together.
 For a rule to apply to an access attempt, at least one of the include criteria must match.
+{{< field-def "Exception" >}}
-- Exception - criteria in this section are logically NOT'd.
+criteria in this section are logically NOT'd.
 If any exception criterion matches, the rule will not apply to the access attempt.
+{{< field-def "Require" >}}
-- Require - criteria in this section are logically AND'd.
+criteria in this section are logically AND'd.
 ALL of the require criteria must match for the rule to apply to the access attempt.

 Rules also have an action: